KarthikSaladi047/Jenkins-Project/README.md

     }
 }
 ```
 This Jenkins pipeline uses the Jenkins Pipeline plugin to define the stages of the pipeline.
-It starts by checking out the code from the GitHub repository, then it installs node.js and Azure CLI, then it runs npm install to install the dependencies, npm test to test the code, then it uses Terraform to provision the Azure Web App and deploy the application to a test environment.
+It starts by checking out the code from the GitHub repository, then it installs node.js, then it runs npm install to install the dependencies, npm test to test the code, then it installs terraform, then it uses Terraform to provision the Azure Web App,then it installs Azure CLI and deploy the application to a test environment.

 ## Terraform configuration file for provisioning web app on Azure
 ```